luc4sdev/appfeed/README.md

 NEXT_PUBLIC_KENDO_UI_LICENSE="Licença do Kendo UI"
 ```

-2° - execute o comando a seguir para ativar a licença do Kendo UI:
+2° - Crie o ```arquivo kendo-ui-license.txt``` na raíz do projeto com a key da licença e execute o comando a seguir para ativar a licença do Kendo UI:

 npm:
 ```